Mexico telecoms regulator reins in Slim and his empire

 "All of the resolutions and actions from the IFT affect Grupo Televisa in many areas associated with its (TV and pay-TV) businesses," the company said.

-Earlier on Friday, the IFT detailed the bidding process for concessions to create two new national television networks that would weaken the duopoly of Mexico's two biggest players, Televisa and TV Azteca.
+Earlier on Friday, the IFT detailed the bidding process for concessions to create two new national television networks that would weaken the duopoly of Mexico's two biggest players, Televisa and TV Azteca (AZTECACPO.MX).

 Together, the two broadcasters control about 95 percent of the broadcast television market.